Updated February 10, 2022

 For once, it's worth setting your alarm clock – even if you're on holiday.
 Your hot-air balloon takes off at dawn.

-Cappadocia is the world's hot air ballooning capital, and every summer morning dozens of rainbow coloured globes lift off from Goreme (around 300 miles east of Antalya) to float silently over one of the world's weirdest landscapes.
+Cappadocia is the world's hot air ballooning capital, and every summer morning dozens of rainbow coloured globes lift off from Goreme (around 540km east of Antalya) to float silently over one of the world's weirdest landscapes.
 The 'fairy chimneys' of the Pasabagi Valley are spires of soft volcanic rock that have been carved into unnatural-seeming shapes by thousands of years of wind and rain.
 Many of them are pockmarked with caves carved into the soft rock by early inhabitants of the region.